Credit: Karolina Grabowska

 Credit card charges can be disputed.
 If you paid by gift card or wire transfer, though, you may be out of luck.

 Either way, consider any information you might have given the scammer.
-If you input your credit card information into a website or paid by check, the scammer might have everything they need to take even more money.
+If you input your credit card information into a website or pay by check, the scammer might have everything they need to take even more money.

 Next, consider other information you might have given a scammer during the process and proceed to the next step.